 ‘Empire’ Recap: Andre’s Confession Pushes Cookie To Her Breaking Point

 Andre’s huge confession to Lucious sent the Lyon family reeling on the April 4 episode of ‘Empire.’
-Check out our recap now!
+Will the Lyon family be able to survive this betrayal?

 Lucious has a dream and remembers what Andre said to him while he was drugged.
 The next day, Lucious wants Thirsty to find out everything about the night his car blew up.
 He’s starting to suspect something’s up with Andre.
 His eldest son better be scared because the old Lucious is back and ready to reclaim his throne and Cookie.
 He’s ready to go all-in with Cookie, but after what they said to each other at the cabin, she’s not so sure.
 “You’re my one,” Lucious says.
 “I’m your one.”
 Cookie’s going to let him roar a little bit, but she wants everyone to know: “I still run this b*tch.”